helloSystem/hello/README.md

 https://github.com/probonopd/hello/wiki/Welcome-and-unwelcome-technologies

+__This project will live from YOUR involvement.__

-I have the ideas, do you have the time and motivation to implement it?
+I have ideas, do you have the time and motivation to implement them?
 Be sure to contact me.